ROOPAUS/Deep-Learning/README.md

 - #### loss = [(actual output)-(predicted output)]^2

 - Here, inorder to get the most accurate output, the loss should be minimum ( 0 in ideal case).
 So how do we find an input that minimizes the value of a function?
-In calculus, we use the
+In calculus, we use the derivates to find the minima of a function explicitly( where slope= 0 and second derivative>0).
+But in complex functions in deep learning, involving large number of inputs, this method is not feasible.

+- In this case, we plot a graph of weight versus loss.
+A random point on this curve is chosen and the slope at this point is calculated.

+- Shift the input to the left if the slope is positive, i.e a positive slope indicates an increase in weight.

+- Shift the input to the right if the slope is negative, i.e a negative slope indicates a decrease in weight.

+- A zero slope indicates the appropriate weight.
+Our aim is to reach a point where the slope is zero.

+- This method of finding minimum of a function is known as the #### gradient descent.

+#### Back Propagation:

 - Error in the output is back propagated through the network and weights are adjusted to minimize the error rate.
 This is calculated by a cost function